Marnham, Nottinghamshire: Toponymy

+The name "Marnham" means 'Mearna's homestead/village' who was an Anglo Saxon local, although little knowledge on this owner exists.

 Medieval history

-Roger de Busli at the time of the Domesday (1086) was the key landowner of the Marnham manor as well as beyond.
+Roger de Busli at the time of the Domesday Book (1086) was the key landowner of the Marnham manor as well as beyond.
 From this, William de Kewles became lord of these manors, and from this they passed to the Chaworths.
 Elizabeth, the daughter and heiress of Sir George Chaworth, carried the holdings through marriage to Sir William Cope.
 By 1853 Earl Brownlow was the principal owner and Lord of the Manor of Marnham.

 Church of England protestants

-Low Marnham has a notable connection to the early 17th century protestant movement and the ‘Mayflower Trail’ which usually tracks the development of Puritanism from Babworth to Scrooby and Austerfield.
+Low Marnham has a notable connection to the early 17th century Protestant movement and the ‘Mayflower Trail’ which usually tracks the development of Puritanism from Babworth to Scrooby and Austerfield.
 The ‘Mayflower’ route particularly begins here, because it is where the spiritual leader of the Scrooby separatists, Richard Clyfton started in his first capacity as vicar briefly in 1586, before taking up the post at Babworth only a few months after.
 It is also where John Smyth, the first Baptist, was involved in a riot, possibly to help gain control of the chapel from Puritans, and taken to court in 1604.